ChangemakerStudios/Seq.App.YouTrack/README.md

 Seq.Apps.YouTrack
 =================

-Seq.App for YouTrack Posting an Issue to YouTrack
+Seq.App for Posting an Exception to an Issue in YouTrack